5. DIAGNOSTIC EVALUATION

 The primary tumour and contralateral testis need to be assessed radiologically to:

-Small, usually non-palpable incidental masses, may be incidental findings on scrotal US which may be benign.
-Of lesions with small diameter, virtually all < 3mm, 87% of those < 5mm, and 70% < 10mm are benign [42-44].
-With small masses, US features may assist in discriminating between benign and malignant tumours although none are completely reliable [42].
+Small, usually non-palpable incidental masses may be incidental findings on scrotal US which may be benign.
+For lesions with small diameter virtually all < 3mm, 87% of those < 5mm and 70% of those < 10mm are benign [45-47].
+With small masses US features may assist in discriminating between benign and malignant tumours, although none are completely reliable [45].

 5.2.2.
 Staging

 Cross-sectional imaging of the chest, abdomen and pelvis is recommended in patients with elevated markers or clinical suspicion of metastases for staging before orchidectomy and remains standard practice.
 This may be postponed in patients with small or indeterminant masses until histopathological confirmation of malignancy.
 Contrast enhanced CT scan (CECT) and MRI are the imaging modalities used.
-Evidence does not support the use of Fluorodeoxyglucose-positron emission tomography (FDG-PET) for initial staging of TC [46,47].
+Evidence does not support the use of Fluorodeoxyglucose Positron Emission Tomography (FDG-PET) for initial staging of TC [49,50].

 Contrast enhanced CT scan is the long-established imaging modality used to assess the abdomen and pelvis to identify nodal and visceral metastases.
 The size of metastases should be described in three dimensions, or at least by the greatest diameter.
 The expected patterns of nodal spread in TC should be considered when evaluating small and borderline nodes.

-A SR of a number of small studies, with a total of 102 evaluable patients, has suggested that MRI appears comparable to CECT in detecting nodal metastases [48].
+A systematic review of a number of small studies, with a total of 102 evaluable patients, has suggested that MRI appears comparable to CECT in detecting nodal metastases [51].
 It is significantly more expensive and less available than CECT for routine use.
 It clearly has utility in patients who have contra-indications to iodine-based contrast media or likely to require numerous subsequent scans.
+For follow-up of TC survivors, reducing the radiation exposure with a possibly reduced risk of second malignancies is important [52].

 5.3.
 Serum tumour markers

-Serum AFP, beta subunit of human Chorionic Gonadotropin (β-hCG) and LDH should be determined before orchidectomy as they support the diagnosis of TC and may be indicative of GCT histology.
+Serum AFP, human Chorionic Gonadotropin (hCG) and LDH should be determined before orchidectomy as they support the diagnosis of TC and may be indicative of GCT histology.

 Thus, current tumour markers have limitations due to their low sensitivity as normal levels do not exclude the presence of disease.